 9. Can I bring a friend?

 Only one.
-Because I only have one chair.
-Also although friends can be supportive, they can be distracting, and the more you talk, the more you move and the more you move the longer it takes!
+Although friends can be supportive, they can be distracting, and the more you talk, the more you move and the more you move the longer it takes!
+Depending on the day, we may ask your friend to hang out in the waiting area to keep the tattoo area less congested!

 10. Do you like melons?